ChristineSchaefer/metaphor_in_political_speeches/src/mwe_metaphor/README.md

 - DistilBERT baseline: `0 0 1 0 0`
 - DistilBERT with Fine-Tuning: `0 1 0 1 0`
   - you can use an already fine-tuned and locally saved model with: `0 1 0 0 0` (the latest saved model will be used)
-  - when you choose Fine-Tuning with multiple epochs, you can set the number of epochs in the env vars
+  - when you choose Fine-Tuning with multiple epochs, you can set the number of epochs in the env vars (default: 5 epochs)
   - after Fine-Tuning the model and tokenizer will be saved locally in `/data/models/`

 e.g. `python -m src.mwe_metaphor.main 0 1 0 1 0` for DistilBERT with Fine-Tuning.